EmilienKopp/Stashable/README.md

 An elegant attribute-based caching system for Laravel repositories.
 Simplify your repository caching with powerful attributes and flexible cache management.

+## Mention

+This package is part of the (WIP) **Splitstack** suite, a collection of tools and packages to help you build better Laravel applications.
+Stay tuned for more packages and updates!

 ## Features

 - 🎯 **Attribute-Based Caching**: Declaratively cache repository methods using PHP attributes